some-things/kbk/README.md

 kbk describe pod <pod-name>
 ```

 Look at the state of the containers in the pod.
-Are they all Running?
+Are they all `Running`?
 Have there been recent restarts?
 What do the events tell you?

 ##### My pod stays pending